The Rules Of Attraction (2002)

 Killing Zoe (1993)

-While Roger Avary’s underappreciated 1993 heist film “Killing Zoe” is set on the streets of Paris, the bank from the film is actually located in downtown Los Angeles.
-In fact, the whole film came about precisely due to producer Samuel Hadida coming into access to the bank, which subsequently led to him reaching out to filmmaker Roger Avary to ask if he had any bank robbery scripts.
+While Roger Avary’s 1993 heist film “Killing Zoe” is set on the streets of Paris, the bank is actually located in Downtown Los Angeles.
+In fact, the film came about due to executive producer Lawrence Bender gaining access to a bank.
+He subsequently reached out to filmmaker Roger Avary to ask if he had any bank robbery scripts.
 Without actually having one, Avary promptly said yes and set about penning the film.
-Today, the bank is the Farmers & Merchants Bank.
-It was also seen in the films “(500) Days Of Summer,” “Spider-Man 3” and “Night Hunter.”
+Ironically, the bank initially scouted, setting the project into motion, was not ultimately used in the film.
+Instead, the Farmers & Merchants Bank was used.
+It has also been seen in the films “(500) Days Of Summer,” “Spider-Man 3” and “Night Hunter.”

 LOCATION: 401 S Main St, Los Angeles, CA 90013